agsandrew - Fotolia

 HR leaders in small companies often see the benefits of automating their manual processes, just like larger companies do, by implementing a human resource information system, or HRIS.
 However, there are many HRIS implementation challenges unique to small companies.
 While these challenges can be difficult at times, there is still hope to overcome them if the HR leader is determined to make it happen.

-- Budget: Getting money to implement an HR system is never easy, no matter the size of a company.
+- Budget: Getting money to implement HR software is never easy, no matter the size of a company.
 Small companies will often direct all discretionary spending to the product or service they deliver and focus less on back-office systems.
-HR is often seen as transactional, and therefore, the strategic benefits of an HRMS are not as evident.
+HR is often seen as transactional, and therefore, the strategic benefits of an HRIS are not as evident.

-- Limited HR resources: The HR team in a small company may be limited to one or two people, leaving very little time to take on another project, especially one as important as an HRMS implementation.
+- Limited HR resources: The HR team in a small company may be limited to one or two people, leaving very little time to take on another project, especially one as important as an HRIS implementation.
 The size of the HR team is something to consider when selecting a system.
-If there is no HRMS administrator role dedicated to the HRMS, the system must be easy to use and allow HR to streamline processes.
+If there is no HRIS administrator role dedicated to the HRIS, the system must be easy to use and allow HR to streamline processes.